 Alec Baldwin no longer facing firearm enhancement in manslaughter charge, prosecutors say

-With the firearm enhancement, Baldwin could have faced a mandatory five-year sentence.
+With the firearm enhancement, Baldwin could have faced a mandatory five-year sentence if he was convicted in the death of the film's cinematographer, Halyna Hutchins.
+Baldwin was holding a gun during a rehearsal when it discharged, killing Hutchins and wounding director Joel Souza.

+Baldwin has said he didn't pull the gun's trigger.
+Prosecutors said the weapon couldn't fire without the trigger being pressed.

-Heather Brewer, a spokesperson for the district attorney in the case, said in a statement the decision to drop the enhancement was made "in order to avoid further litigious distractions by Mr. Baldwin and his attorneys."
+Heather Brewer, a spokesperson for District Attorney Mary Carmack-Altwies, said in a statement the decision to drop the enhancement was made "in order to avoid further litigious distractions by Mr. Baldwin and his attorneys."

 "The prosecution's priority is securing justice, not securing billable hours for big-city attorneys," Brewer said.